the-turing-way/the-turing-way/conferences/presentations/UKRI_cloud_2019-02-12/UKRI_cloud_demo_2019-02-12.md

 <html><img src="images/binder_demo2.png" alt="yourbinder" height="420" width="580"></html>

 * The host institution/organisation/RSE group can **choose** whether to make repos public or private
-* This is on-going project at the Turing Institute
+* This is an on-going project at the Turing Institute

 **BinderHub** is an umbrella for:
 * Building a docker image from a code repository